 Consider using an insecticidal spray

 If the mosquito situation in your yard is out of control, heavier pest control methods may be the answer.
-Foggers and sprays can be used to apply insecticidal agents to your yard that will kill mosquitoes on contact.
+Foggers for mosquitoes and sprays can be used to apply insecticidal agents to your yard that will kill mosquitoes on contact.
 Many sprays also have residual effects that continue to repel the insects for weeks after treatment, making this an attractive option for people with heavy mosquito infestations.